MohammedNainia/Employee_Attrition_Analysis/README.md

 - Dropped duplicates
 - Cleaned individual columns
 - Removed NaN values
-- Applied necessary transformations to ensure data accuracy (grouping numbers into string texts to ensure data consistency using Power Query)
+- Applied necessary transformations to ensure data accuracy (e.g., grouping numbers into string texts using Power Query)

-**Key Highlights:**
-- Average Monthly Income and Hourly Rate
-- Attrition Analysis by Environment Satisfaction, Job Involvement, Performance Rating, Job Satisfaction, and Work-Life Balance
+**Analysis with Power BI:**
+- **Visualized Key Metrics**: Analyzed average monthly income, hourly rate, and other critical metrics.
+- **Attrition Analysis**: Examined attrition trends by environment satisfaction, job involvement, performance rating, job satisfaction, and work-life balance.
-- Visualized insights to help HR develop effective wellness strategies and improve employee retention
+- **Developed Insights**: Created dashboards and reports to help HR develop effective wellness strategies and improve employee retention.

-This report was created using Power BI and Power Query, with a focus on making data-driven decisions to enhance overall organizational performance and squeeze all the information available from the sheet.
+**Analysis with Python:**
+- **Data Cleaning**: Loaded and cleaned data, handled missing values, and converted categorical variables to numeric codes.
+- **Exploratory Data Analysis (EDA)**:
+  - Generated a correlation matrix to understand relationships between numeric variables.
+  - Created distribution plots for factors like overtime, marital status, job roles, gender, and education fields.
+  - Used box plots to analyze relationships between overtime and other variables such as age, total working years, and the number of companies worked at.
+- **Visualization**: Utilized Matplotlib and Seaborn to create insightful visualizations, including heatmaps, count plots, and box plots.

+This project aimed to provide a thorough analysis of employee attrition to help HR develop data-driven strategies for improving employee retention and organizational performance.